vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-our-current-system.md

 tags:
   - money
 ---
-_There is something curious in the movements of this modern complicated machine, the funding system; and it is only now that it is beginning to unfold the full extent of its movements.
-In the first part of its movements it gives great powers into the hands of government, and in the last part it takes them completely away._\
+> _There is something curious in the movements of this modern complicated
+> machine, the funding system; and it is only now that it is beginning to unfold
+> the full extent of its movements.
+In the first part of its movements it gives
+> great powers into the hands of government, and in the last part it takes them
+> completely away._

-— Thomas Paine, 1796^1
+— Thomas Paine, 1796<sup>1</sup>

 In America, money creation has been an issue of contention since Europeans settled on the North American continent.
 It was one of the major issues that caused the Revolution and the establishment of the United States.
-It was one of the primary causes of the Civil War.^2 Underlying the controversy are beliefs about two fundamentals: who should govern and what is money.
+It was one of the primary causes of the Civil War.<sup>2</sup>
+Underlying the controversy are beliefs about two fundamentals: who should govern and what is money.